- Divide your bankroll into unitsDivide your bankroll into small betting units, for example 1% of your total bankroll per unit.

 Remember that if you are playing in a casino and the staff believes you are manipulating the dice, they can declare your roll a "non-roll" and could bar you from the table.

 The best bet for low risk craps play, and for beginners, is the Pass Line bet.
 The house only has an edge of 1.41% on this, and 1.36% if you are willing to bet against the shooter on a Don't Pass bet.
 The "Big 6" and "Big 8" bets have high house edges at 9.1%.
+Check out the best craps bets for beginners for more details.

-and give you more table time, increasing your chance of winning.
+This approach will minimize your losses and give you more table time, increasing your chances of winning.